[DIY] Scrubby-Doo.H2 : a Recirculating Carbon Filter for Bambu H2 3D Printer

 The assembly is done at this point, if no front switch is needed.
 In that case, just glue the switch plug in the front:

-(optional) Installation of the front switch:
+(optional) Installation of a front switch:

-- solder 1 male and 1 female barrel connector to the switch
+1. solder 1 male and 1 female barrel connector to the switch

-- connect in series between the blower and the speed controler
+3. connect in series between the blower and the speed controler

-- make a simple knot in the cable that exits the box, such that the knot rests against the slit in the back wall and provides strain relief
+4. make a simple knot in the cable that exits the box, such that the knot rests against the slit in the back wall and provides strain relief

 Before filling the chamber with carbon, install a 32x11cm (12x4.5") piece of MERV13 fabric against the exit openings on the right side of the filter chamber.
 Tape it down so it stays put when filling the chamber:

+Filling the chamber takes about 1kg of carbon.
 Spread the pellets evenly and flush with the top of the chamber:

 Finally, fold the fabric and close the lid.
 Do not force the closing or it'll make the lid bow up, letting air escape.
 Instead remove some pellets and try again.